LucasDedieu/NoiseResilientHistopathology/README.md

 Please note: For embeddings extractions, CTranspath and Pathoduet require two different versions of timm.
 Make sure you have the appropriate version for each of them.

 ## How To Run
-##### Datasets
+##### Image Datasets
-We usd pythorch ImageFolder to load dataset so organize your datasets as:
+We use pythorch ImageFolder to load dataset so organize your datasets as:
 ```console
 dataset
 └──train